factor5/filemodifier/FileContentModifier/docs/readme.txt

 FileContentModifier v1.1
 ----------

-FileContentModifier is an Java application for manipulating content of text files.
+FileContentModifier is an Java application for manipulating content of any kind of text files.
 Because it is written on Java it is supposed to be working under most OS.
 For now it is tested only under WindowsXP.

 FileContentModifier Copyright (C) 2008-2009 Svilen Velikov.